MicrosoftDocs/azure-docs/articles/documentdb/documentdb-faq.md

 There are three ways to bulk insert documents into DocumentDB:

 - The data migration tool, as described in [Import data to DocumentDB](documentdb-import-data.md).
-- Document Explorer in the Azure preview portal, as described in [Bulk add documents with Document Explorer](documentdb-view-json-document-explorer.md#BulkAdd).
+- Document Explorer in the Azure Portal, as described in [Bulk add documents with Document Explorer](documentdb-view-json-document-explorer.md#BulkAdd).
 - Stored procedures, as described in [DocumentDB server-side programming](documentdb-programming.md).

 ### Does DocumentDB support resource link caching?